Miriam empowers unique learners by building confidence and a foundation for success.

 Continuing our legacy of answering unmet needs in the community, Miriam also began providing assistance to cancer patients and cancer-related organizations throughout the St. Louis area in 1954.
 Miriam Cancer Services continued until 2008 when its programs were transferred to the Cancer Support Community of Greater St. Louis (formerly The Wellness Community).

 In 1956, Miriam School was established to serve children with developmental disabilities.
 Following the establishment of Special School District and other public school special education programs, Miriam School’s focus changed in 1962 to serve children with complex learning disabilities.
 The school program is currently designed for children in pre-kindergarten through eighth grade who have learning, speech/language, sensory/motor, and attention disabilities.
 Through a team approach, small class size, and specialized instruction, Miriam School provides a variety of accommodations and curriculum modifications designed to meet the academic needs and support the social skills development of each of its 96 students.

-In September 2007, the Learning Center opened to provide services to students, ages three to 18 years, who wish to remain in their current educational environment but need specialized in-school and after-school support services to meet their potential.
+In September 2007, the Learning Center opened to provide services to students, ages 2-25, who wish to remain in their current educational environment but need specialized in-school and after-school support services to meet their potential.
 The Learning Center annually serves more than 1,100 children who attend over 120 different private, public, or parochial schools, or are homeschooled.